Poker Tournament Directors Association Tournament Rules apply to all tournaments

 A player who exposes his cards with action pending may incur a penalty, but will not have a dead hand.
 The penalty will begin at the end of the hand.
 When folding, cards should be pushed forward low to the table, not deliberately exposed or tossed high (“helicoptered”).
 See also Rule 57.

 Poker is an individual game.
 Soft play will result in penalties, which may include chip forfeiture and/or disqualification.
 Chip dumping and other forms of collusion will result in disqualification.

 Repeat etiquette violations will result in penalties.
-Examples include but are not limited to: persistent delay of the game, unnecessarily touching other players’ cards or chips, repeatedly acting out of turn, betting out of reach of the dealer, abusive conduct, and excessive chatter.
-66: Warnings, Penalties, & Disqualification
+Examples include but are not limited to: delay of game, unnecessarily touching other players’ cards or chips, repeatedly acting out of turn, betting out of reach of the dealer, abusive conduct, and excessive chatter.

 TDA Recommended Procedures are policy suggestions to reduce errors and improve event management.
 They also may apply to situations with too many variations to address in one universal rule.
 The fairest ruling in these cases may require use of multiple rules, evaluation of all circumstances, and reliance on Rule 1 as a primary guide.

-RP-1.
-All-In Buttons It is advisable to use an all-in button to clearly indicate that a player’s bet is “all-in.”
+It is advisable to use an all-in button to clearly indicate that a player’s bet is “all-in”.
 The buttons should be kept by the dealer (rather than each player).
 When a player bets all-in, the dealer will place the all-in button in front of the player, in full view of the rest of the table.

 Example 1.
 NLHE.
 Two players remain.
 On the turn, Player A (the shorter stack) pushes all-in and is called by B. Turn both A and B’s downcards up at this point, then burn and turn the river and proceed to showdown.